Sensor IQ’s Simple Model

 Therefore the Signal-to-Noise-Ratio (SNR) relevant to IQ of the information recorded in the camera’s raw file is

-Equation (2) is powerful because it ties the signal () and total noise () – that we can easily measure in DN as the mean and standard deviation of a uniformly illuminated patch in the raw data – to their corresponding input-referred values internal to the sensor in physical units of photoelectrons, that we do not have access to.
+Equation (2) is powerful because signal (S) and total noise (N) can easily be measured in DN as the mean and standard deviation of a uniformly illuminated patch in the raw data.
+They can then be related to their corresponding input-referred parameters internal to the sensor, in physical units of photoelectrons, that we would not otherwise have access to.

-Another way to determine sensor metrics from statistics collected from data in the raw file is to rewrite the total input-referred standard deviation noise equation (1) in output-referred DN by using as follows (uppercase denotes units of DN, lowercase e-):
+Another way to determine sensor metrics from statistics collected from data in the raw file is to rewrite the total input-referred standard deviation of noise in output-referred DN units by multiplying both sides of Equation (1) by gain g.
+Below uppercase denotes units of DN, lowercase e-:

 The Full Simple Model of Sensor IQ